Tools

 DHIS2

 DHIS2 is a free, open-source software platform designed to support health information management from community to national level for a diverse range of interventions.
-DHIS2 is highly customizable and adaptable, used at a national scale by more than 60 Ministries of Health in addition to hundreds of NGO and international organizations.
-It offers modules for web-based and mobile data entry, data validation, data analysis, reporting, and data visualization, allowing users to create customized dashboards, reports, and maps to inform decision-making and resource allocation.
-DHIS2 is known for its flexibility, extensibility, scalability, and community-driven development model, which encourages collaboration, innovation, and the sharing of best practices among users globally.
+DHIS2 is highly customizable and adaptable, used at a national scale by more than 60 Ministries of Health in addition to hundreds of non-governmental organizations (NGOs) and international organizations.
+It offers modules for web-based and mobile data entry, data validation, data analysis, reporting and data visualization, allowing users to create customized dashboards, reports and maps to inform decision-making and resource allocation.
+DHIS2 is known for its flexibility, extensibility, scalability and community-driven development model, which encourages collaboration, innovation and the sharing of best practices among users globally.

 For ITN, IRS and other health campaigns:

-• DHIS2 facilitates microplanning through advanced GIS and mapping features, integration of population denominators to establish sub-national targets and mobile apps to enumerate and geolocate households.
+• DHIS2 facilitates microplanning through advanced geographic information systems (GIS) and mapping features, integration of population denominators to establish sub-national targets and mobile apps to enumerate and geolocate households.
 These features improve precision targeting and identifying vulnerable populations to allocate resources effectively.

 • Throughout the campaign lifecycle, DHIS2 enables real-time monitoring of key performance indicators for delivery, households reached, stock and more with offline mobile data collection and automatically populated dashboards, allowing for timely interventions and adjustments at every level.

-• Post-campaign, DHIS2’s robust analytics features support evaluation of coverage and impact through triangulation across data sources, including routine data such as continuous LLIN distribution and reported malaria cases
+• Post-campaign, DHIS2’s robust analytics features support evaluation of coverage and impact through triangulation across data sources, including routine data such as continuous ITN distribution (i.e. through such as antenatal clinics and immunization days) and reported malaria cases.

-• DHIS2 stands out for its robust, open and well-documented web API, allowing seamless integration with routine HIS as well as interoperability with other campaign digitization tools like RapidPro and business intelligence tools like PowerBI
+• DHIS2 stands out for its robust, open and well-documented web application programming interface (API), allowing seamless integration with routine health information systems (HIS) as well as interoperability with other campaign digitalization tools like RapidPro and business intelligence tools like PowerBI.

 Demo: https://demos.dhis2.org/hmis